Are you looking to get admission into a Law school?

 This is the most expensive package on the list relative to the other packages.

 This package is set at $1999; if you compare this package with other packages such as the Kaplan LAST and prep course, which is about $1799, and $3999 for intensive training for four weeks, you will see that this course is by far the best value for your money.

 The name of the package explains a lot already.
 It suggests that the course through the course content and activities will help you score 165 and above.
 This can get you into law school easily.

 A solid guarantee is that you will score in the top percentile after completing the course.
 This is because the course is structured in a way that will help you achieve that with ease.

-With eight-four hours aimed at teaching, over 8000+ practice questions, 150 hours of online exercises, and numerous simulated tests, the plan is sure to be effective.
+With eight-four hours written lessons aimed at teaching, over 8000+ practice questions, 150 hours of other online classes and exercises, and numerous simulated tests, the plan is sure to be effective.
 You also get suggestions for hard-copy books and other materials.

 This is quite personalized and private.
 If you do not enjoy studying in a group and want to be independent of the pressure that comes with competition, then this is an excellent package for you.

 This is far from the self-paced plan because here, even though you are going at your own pace, a tutor would be in charge of developing strategies and ways to influence your learning outcome positively.

 - For $167/hr.
 You get a comprehensive explanation of every module of the previous LSAT exam.
 This should last for 24 hours.